 Sackler family reaches new deal in opioid settlement, which causes the family's net worth to drop significantly.

-The family has now been ordered to give up ownership of Purdue Pharma, as well as pay a settlement of $4.5 billion.
-With this agreement, the company "will be freed from any future lawsuits over opioids," according to a report by The Guardian.
-It added, "The Sacklers were not given immunity from criminal charges, though there have been no indications they will face any."
+Not only is the Sackler family required to give up ownership of Purdue Pharma, but they have also agreed to pay a settlement of $6 billion.
+With this agreement, the company "will be freed from any future [civil] lawsuits over opioids," according to AP News.
+However, the Sacklers won't receive immunity from criminal charges, "though there has been no indication any are forthcoming."

-In 2016, the remaining 40 members of the Sackler family were worth $13 billion, making them the 19th richest family, according to Forbes.
+In 2016, the remaining 40 members of the Sackler family were worth $13 billion, which makes them the 19th richest family, according to Forbes.
 Since then, the figure has shifted due to litigation and settlement fines.
-As of Dec.
-2020, Forbes estimated that the Sackler family’s wealth had dropped to about $10.8 billion.
+As of September 2021, Bloomberg estimated that the Sackler family’s wealth had dropped to about $11 billion.